Developers-Collective/Level-Info-Editor_UTF/README.md

 Level Info Editor is a program which can edit and save copies of LevelInfo.bin from Newer Super Mario Bros.
 Wii.

 This mod version can rewrite levelnames with utf-16 encoding.
-And You can use a Darkmode(developing now...).
+And You can select appearances (Light and Dark).
 If you want to use this tool, you should use NewerSMBW 1.2.0 modded source code. → (coming soon...)

 You can import Newer Super Mario Bros.
 Wii LevelInfo.bin files, though.
 Make sure to use the "Open Old..." option.